lando/lando/docs/config/services.md

 Environment
 -----------

-While you can add additional environment variables on a per service basis (see [Advanced Service Configuration](#advanced-service-configuration) below), Lando will inject some common and helpful environment variables into each service.
+While you can add additional environment variables on a per service basis (see [Advanced Service Configuration](#advanced-service-configuration) below), or globally using a `.env` file (see [Environment File](#environment-file)) Lando will inject some common and helpful environment variables into each service.

 These are also helpful in your `.lando.yml` file.